-- 5.1 The Employee agrees to participate in the performance management system that the Employer adopts or introduces for the Employer, management and municipal staff of the Employer. - 5.2 The Employee accepts that the purpose of the performance management system will be to provide a comprehensive system with specific performance standards to assist the Employer, management and municipal staff to perform to the standards required. - 5.3 The Employer will consult the Employee about the specific performance standards that will be included in the performance management system as applicable to the Employee. - The Employee undertakes to actively focus on the promotion and implementation of the KPA's (including special projects relevant to the Employee's responsibilities) within the local government framework. - 5.5 The criteria upon which the performance of the Employee shall be assessed shall consist of two components, both of which are contained in this Performance Agreement. - 5.5.1 The Employee must be assessed against both components, with a weighting of 80:20 allocated to the Key Performance Areas (KPA's) and Competencies respectively - 5.5.2 Each area of assessment will be weighted and will contribute a specific part to the total score.
+- 5.1 The Employee agrees to participate in the performance management system that the Employer adopts or introduces for the Employer, management and municipal staff of the Employer. - 5.2 The Employee accepts that the purpose of the performance management system will be to provide a comprehensive system with specific performance standards to assist the Employer, management and municipal staff to perform to the standards required. - 5.3 The Employer will consult the Employee about the specific performance standards that will be included in the performance management system as applicable to the Employee. - 5.4 The Employee undertakes to actively focus on the promotion and implementation of the KPA's (including special projects relevant to the Employee's responsibilities) within the local government framework. - 5.5 The criteria upon which the performance of the Employee shall be assessed shall consist of two components, both of which are contained in this Performance Agreement. - 5.5.1 The Employee must be assessed against both components, with a weighting of 80:20 allocated to the Key Performance Areas (KPA's) and Competencies respectively. - 5.5.2 Each area of assessment will be weighted and will contribute a specific part to the total score. - 5.5.3 KPA's covering the main areas of work will account for 80% and Competencies will account for 20% of the final assessment. - 5.6 The Employee's assessment will be based on his performance in terms of the outputs/outcomes (performance indicators) identified as per attached

-- 5.5.3 KPA's covering the main areas of work will account for 80% and Competencies will account for 20% of the final assessment. - The Employee's assessment will be based on his performance in terms of the outputs/outcomes (performance indicators) identified as per attached Performance Plan (ANNEXURE A), which are linked to the KPA's, and will constitute 80% of the overall assessment result as per the weightings agreed to between the Employer and Employee.
+Performance Plan (ANNEXURE A), which are linked to the KPA's, and will constitute 80% of the overall assessment result as per the weightings agreed to between the Employer and Employee.
 The competencies will make up the other 20% of the Employee's assessment score.

 Key Performance Area No %

+Basic Service Delivery

-As per the National Key Performance Areas: Municipal Transformation and Organisational Development Local Economic Development Municipal Financial Viability and Management Good Governance, Public Participation 17 KPI's x 4,705% 80%
+Municipal Transformation and Organizational Development 47

+Local Economic Development 17 KPI's x

+Municipal Financial Viability and Management 4.70 % 80%

+Good Governance, Public Participation each

+Sub total

 Core competencies 12 20%

 Total 100%